RyanCube/ryancube.github.io/index.md

 ---

-### CRT Restoration
+### CRT Television Repair & Restoration
-Diagnosed and restored a vintage CRT television through full teardown, component-level troubleshooting, and repair.
+Serviced and restored a CRT television through full disassembly, electronics repair, high-voltage adjustments, and display calibration to return the set to reliable operation

 [→ Read More](./projects/crt)